Takashiidobe/notes/src/books/game-programming-patterns/prototype.md

 # Prototype

-Let\'s pretend we have a lot of monsters.
+Let's pretend we have a lot of monsters.

 ```cpp
 class Monster {/* implementation */};